saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 Some features (like `chflags(2)`) aren't systematically implemented on file systems, often because they aren't part of the POSIX specification.
 To account this, the test suite has a concept of features.
-However, those were hard coded in the test suite and consequently could not be easily configured, like with a configuration file or the command-line.
+However, the supported configurations were hard coded in the test suite and consequently couldn't be easily configured, like with a configuration file or the command-line.
-It also cannot be run as an unprivileged user because it assumes that the current user is the super-user and doesn't make distinction between the parts requiring privileges.
+It also cannot be run as an unprivileged user because it assumes that the current user is the super-user and doesn't make distinction with the parts requiring privileges.
 ### Isolation

 A lot of assertions are written in a single file.